CMU-Heinz-95702/Project-2-Client-Server/README.md

  :checkered_flag:**Take a screenshot (or copy and paste) your client console screen.
 The user should show the neural network being trained to learn the logical "OR", "XOR", and "AND" operations.
 On your single pdf, label this screenshot as "Project2Task4ClientConsole".**

  :checkered_flag:**Take a screenshot (or copy and paste) of your server console.
 It will show each JSON string being sent by the client to the server and will show each JSON string being sent back to the client.
 On your single pdf, label this screenshot as "Project2Task4ServerConsole".**

-## Submission Summary:

-:checkered_flag: Submit to Canvas the single PDF file named Your_Last_Name_First_Name_Project2.pdf.
-It is important that you ***clearly label*** each submission.
-Be sure to provide your name and email address at the top of the .pdf file.

-Finally, create five zip files, each one of which is the zip of your WHOLE project for tasks 0, 1, 2, 3, and 4.
-Each project will contain one client and one server (except for Task 1).
-For each project, zip the whole project, you need to use "File->Export Project->To Zip" in IntelliJ.

-Zip the one PDF and the five project zip files into one big zip file for submission.
-Name this file your_andrew_id.zip.

 ## Appendix working with gson in IntelliJ.